NucleusPowered/site-v1/docs/modules/world.md

 To pre-generate chunks in the world, run the command `/world border gen [world]`, where the world is optional if you are a player in a world.
 Sponge will start pre-generating chunks.
 If you wish to stop the pre-generation early, use `/world border cancelgen [world]`.
-Restarting the server will also cancel the pre-generation.
+Restarting the server will also cancel the pre-generation unless the command was run with the `-r` flag.

 If you want to try to run the pre-generation faster, you can change the same interval to be much higher, and run in "aggressive" mode.
 Adding
 `-a` to the command indicates aggresive mode, where 90% of tick time is dedicated to the generation routines, and memory checks are turned off.